How to calculate forecast accuracy and forecast error

 The MAD calculation takes the absolute value of the forecast errors (the difference between actual demand and the forecast) and averages them over the forecasted periods.
 ‘Absolute value’ means that even when the difference between the actual demand and forecasted demand is a negative number, it becomes a positive.
 So 25 divided by 4 is 6.25.

-3. MAPE forecasting calculation
+3. MAPE forecast accuracy calculation

-Another fairly simple way to calculate forecast error is to find your forecast’s Mean Absolute Percent Error (MAPE).
+Another relatively simple way to calculate forecast error is to find your forecast’s Mean Absolute Percent Error (MAPE).
 Statistically, MAPE is defined as the average of percentage errors.
 The MAPE formula consists of the mean – M and the absolute percentage error – APE.
 The formula for APE is the difference between your actual and forecasted demand as a percentage:

 Once you’ve calculated APE for each period, calculate the mean of all percentage errors.